Non-Recourse Fixed Rates Through the CMBS Market

 What is a CMBS loan and how does it work?

-A CMBS loan is a commercial mortgage that gets pooled with other loans and converted into bonds (securities) sold to investors.
-The borrower's experience is similar to a conventional mortgage, but because the loan is securitized, the lender can offer non-recourse terms and competitive rates.
-After closing, the loan is serviced by a master servicer and the borrower makes payments as normal.
+A CMBS loan is a commercial mortgage that gets bundled with other loans and turned into bonds sold to investors.
+Day to day, it feels a lot like any conventional mortgage.
+The difference is that securitization lets the lender offer non-recourse terms and sharp rates.
+Once you close, a master servicer handles the loan and you simply make your payments as usual.

 What are the drawbacks of CMBS financing?